-During the year, the Company did not give any Loan / Guarantee.
-It has not provided any security nor made any investment covered under Section 186 of the Companies Act, 2013
+During the year, the Company did not give any Loan / Guarantee or has provided any security or make investment covered under Section 186 of the Companies Act, 2013

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTY

 None of the transactions with any of the related parties was in conflict with the interests of the Company.
 Details of transactions with related parties are furnished as an annexure in Form AOC-2.